Administrative Court Munich, 09.10.2015, Case No.: M 24 K 15.3204

 The Administrative Court Munich concluded that the plaintiff fulfilled all the requirements for a residence permit under § 33 Satz 2 AufenthG.
 Since both parents hold valid residence permits under § 25 Abs.
 3 AufenthG and the child was born in Germany, there is a legal entitlement to the issuance of the residence permit.
 The court therefore ordered the defendant to grant the plaintiff the requested residence permit.

-If you require legal advice, feel free to call us at 0221 – 80187670 or send us an email at info@mth-partner.de
+If you need legal advice, please feel free to call us at 0221 - 80187670 or send us an email to info@mth-partner.de

 Lawyers in Cologne advise and represent clients nationwide in immigration law.